fsharp/fsharp-compiler-docs/README.md

-FSharp.Compiler.Editing
+FSharp.Compiler.Service
 =======================

-Modified clone of F# compiler exposing additional functionality for editing clients.
+Modified clone of F# compiler exposing additional functionality for editing clients and embedding F# as a service.

+## FSharp.Compiler.Editor

+At the moment, the main component is `FSharp.Compiler.Editor.dll`.
-This fork of the F# compiler contains minor modifications in visibility to allow refactoring editing and other tools to have access to the full F# AST and parser.
+It contains minor modifications in visibility to allow refactoring editing and other tools to have access to the full F# AST and parser.
 The main aim is to have a stable and documented fork of the main compiler that allows various tools to share this common code.